borowa5b/cdq-recruitment-task/README.md

 ### Swagger documentation

-After starting application is has Swagger documentation available at http://localhost:8105/swagger-ui/index.html.
+After starting the application, it has Swagger documentation available at http://localhost:8105/swagger-ui/index.html.